isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/Youth_Bilingual_Speech_Competition_sm.jpg)

-We are proud to announce that Ng Yu Qi (Secondary 3B1) (on the left of the photo) clinched the 2nd Prize in the Singapore-China Children and Youth Bilingual Speech Competition.
+We are proud to announce that Ng Yu Qi (Secondary 3B1) (on the left of the photo) clinched the 2nd Prize in the Singapore-China Children and Youth Bilingual Speech Competition.&nbsp;